boyali/ButterworthFilterTools/README.md

     bf.PrintDiscreteTimeTF();

 The results are printed on the screen like;
-    The Discrete Time Transfer Function of the Filter is ;
+    The Discrete-Time Transfer Function of the Filter is ;

     0.191 *z[-5] + 0.956 *z[-4] + 1.913 *z[-3] + 1.913 *z[-2] + 0.956 *z[-1] + 0.191
     --------------------------------------------------------